LitalHazut/HeroesProject/README.md

 Clone or download the project
 and run the project
-add to url : /Swagger and the api will open and you will see this screen:
+add to url : /Swagger , the api will open and you will see this screen: